5 Best Receipt Apps for Small Businesses and Freelancers

 Tax guide

-Investing in a receipt tracking app is all but necessary if you want to get on top of your finances or grow your freelance business.
+Investing in a receipt tracking app is all but necessary if you want to grow your freelance business.
 You won't just avoid the hassle of saving hundreds of paper receipts throughout the tax year.
 (Let's be honest, you probably lost most of those anyway.)
 If you play your cards right, you’ll also get deep insight into your financial well-being.

 While I’ve chosen Keeper for this purpose, I explored multiple apps before deciding.
 To give you a sense of how I made my decision, I’m highlighting four other digital receipt apps alongside Keeper to give you a sense of which tools are best designed to support self-employed individuals and small businesses.